Teenagers and cosmetic surgery - The shocking truth

 In a bid to look beautiful, many teenagers are going under the knife.
 Explain to your teen the pros and cons of cosmetic surgery with the help of this article.

 With airbrushed magazines and stick-thin models on the ramp, a contrived idea of beauty is being propagated by the media, favouring a plastic and much-too-perfect ideal.
-Perhaps the ones most vulnerable to this idea are teens and an alarmingly large number are opting to go under the knife to achieve that ‘perfect’ look.
+Perhaps the ones most vulnerable to this idea are teens and children, and an alarmingly large number are opting to undergo cosmetic surgery to achieve that ‘perfect’ look.

 Like most disturbing teenage behavioural trends, cosmetic surgery too can be traced back to peer pressure.
 A majority of teens complain about getting teased by classmates and even friends for some aspect of their appearance.